 Key Points & Steps

-Declared an appropriate educational goal, which you can do online on your Corsair Connect to update.
-Only students working toward an AA degree, a vocational certificate, or on transfer requirements to a 4-year school are eligible to receive Federal Aid at SMC.
+Only students working toward an AA degree, vocational certificate, or transfer requirements to a 4-year school are eligible to receive Federal Aid.
+You may review or update your goal on Corsair Connect .

 The FAFSA will also determine your eligibility for a California College Promise Grant, as well as other types of federal and state financial aid programs.